gitmachtl/scripts/cardano/testnet-launchpad/README.md

 ```

 The *.addr files contains the address in the format "addr1vyjz4gde3aqw7e2vgg6ftdu687pcnpyzal8ax37cjukq5fg3ng25m" for example.
-If you have an address and you wanna use it just do a simple:
+If you have an address and you wanna use it for later just do a simple:<br>
 ```echo "addr1vyjz4gde3aqw7e2vgg6ftdu687pcnpyzal8ax37cjukq5fg3ng25m" > myaddress.addr```

 #### File autolock